tdwg/bdq/tg2/_review/index.md

 This standard is comprised of the following documents and artifacts:

+**Note:** These sections in this document are marked as non-normative, however, most of the documents linked out to here contain normative content.

+**Note:** See the TDWG Standards Documentation Specification (SDS) for an explanation of concepts such as landing page, distribution file, term-list, and vocabulary extension.

 ### 2.1 BDQ Tests Quick Reference Guide (non-normative)

 The Quick Reference Guide is a simple, informative reference and the first place to look for the most commonly used information about the Tests.

-**Note:** These sections in this document are non-normative, the documents linked out to here contain the normative content of the standard.

 [**BDQ Tests Quick Reference Guide**](docs/terms/bdqtest/index.md)

 ### 2.2 Landing Pages (non-normative)

 The landing pages provide overviews of the subjects they cover and refer to more detailed information in associated documents.
 The details of the individual terms are provided in the corresponding term list documents.
-(Note: The controlled vocabulary term list documents below also act as thet landing pages for those vocabularies).

 - **The Biodiversity Data Quality (BDQ) Standard** - Overview of the BDQ standard.
 This page.
 - [**BDQ Tests and Assertions**](docs/bdqtest/index.md) - Overview of the Tests.